-2. Preference Policy
+5. Preference Policy

-The City of Oakland's Preference Policy has been updated per Ordinance No. 13379.
-See Oakland Displacee, Neighborhood Resident, Oakland Resident and Oakland Worker Preference Regulations for Multifamily Affordable Housing in the addenda section.
+The City of Oakland's Preference Policy has been updated per Ordinance No. 13379, dated July 19, 2016.
+See Oakland Displacee, Neighborhood Resident, Oakland Resident and Oakland Worker Preference Regulations for Multifamily Affordable Housing in the addenda section for more information.

-3. Measure A1 Bond funds
+6. Alameda County Measure A1 Bond funds